Multiple citizenship: Multiple citizenship among politicians

 This perception of dual loyalty can apply even when the job in question does not require security clearance.
 In the United States, dual citizenship is common among politicians or government employees.
-For example, Arnold Schwarzenegger retained his Austrian citizenship during his service as a Governor of California while US Senator Ted Cruz renounced his Canadian citizenship birthright on May 14, 2014.
+For example, Arnold Schwarzenegger retained his Austrian citizenship during his service as a Governor of California while US Senator Ted Cruz renounced his Canadian citizenship birthright on 14 May 2014.

 In 1999, the US Attorney General's office issued an official opinion that a statutory provision that required the Justice Department not to employ a non-"citizen of the United States" did not bar it from employing dual citizens.

 In Germany, politicians can have dual citizenship.
 David McAllister, who holds British and German citizenship, was minister president of the State of Lower-Saxony from July 1, 2010, to February 19, 2013.
 He was the first German minister president to hold dual citizenship.

 A small controversy arose in 2005 when Michaëlle Jean was appointed the Governor General of Canada (official representative of the Queen).
 Although Jean no longer holds citizenship in her native Haiti, her marriage to French-born filmmaker Jean-Daniel Lafond allowed her to obtain French citizenship several years before her appointment.
 Article 23-8 of the French civil code allows the French government to withdraw French nationality from French citizens holding government or military positions in other countries and Jean's appointment made her both de facto head of state and commander-in-chief of the Canadian forces.
 The French embassy released a statement that this law would not be enforced because the Governor General is essentially a ceremonial figurehead.
 Nevertheless, Jean renounced her French citizenship two days before taking up office to end the controversy about it.

 However, former Canadian Prime Minister John Turner was born in the United Kingdom and still retained his dual citizenship.
 Stéphane Dion, former head of the Liberal Party of Canada and the previous leader of the official opposition, holds dual citizenship with France as a result of his mother's nationality; Dion nonetheless indicated a willingness to renounce French citizenship if a significant number of Canadians viewed it negatively.
-Thomas Mulcair, Leader of the New Democratic Party and former leader of Official Opposition in the Canadian House of Commons also holds dual citizenship with France.
+Thomas Mulcair, former Leader of the New Democratic Party and former leader of the Official Opposition in the Canadian House of Commons also holds dual citizenship with France.

 In Egypt, dual citizens cannot be elected to Parliament.